varunjm/C-Compiler/ReadMe.txt

 				  OR
 				  "Error"

-C) Functionality and description
+B) Functionality and description

 The code covers all given description in the question.
 The program uses system() calls to clear out intermediate files that were generated.
 A possible scenario for failure could be running the program in an environment where such calls are not allowed to make.
 Although the program has been tested on a VCL machine and it works without any issues.

-D) High level algorithm
+C) High level algorithm

 codeGen.cpp
 > The parser along with parsing of the code also generates a tree using the natural tree structure of the parser.